0xck/diploma/README.md

 - any management for TRexes or devices
 - notification
 - SSL/TSL
-- changing priority of managemet elements of TRexes and devices, now it is:
+- changing priority of management elements of TRexes and devices, now it is:
     - 1st IPv4
     - 2nd IPv6
     - 3rd DNS name